Configure end-user spam notifications in EOP

 Use the EAC to configure end-user spam notifications

-In the Exchange admin center (EAC), navigate to Protection > Content filter.
+In the Exchange Admin Center (EAC), navigate to Protection > Spam filter.

 Select the content filter policy for which you want to enable end-user spam notifications (they are disabled by default).

 In the right pane, where the summary information about your policy appears, click the Configure End-user spam notifications link.

 In the subsequent dialog box, you can configure the following options:

 Enable end-user spam notifications Select this check box in order to enable end-user spam notifications for this policy.
 (Conversely, if this policy is enabled, you can clear this check box in order to disable end-user spam notifications for this policy.)